thinkst/canarytools-docs/docs/console-settings/ignore-lists.md

 ## Default Ignore Lists

 You can add IP addresses and optional destination ports to this list to ignore traffic that originates from the specified IP.
-If a ports are specified, we'll only ignore the traffic from the specified IP to the destination port.
+If ports are specified, we'll only ignore the traffic from the specified IP to the destination port.

 ### Ignore IP and Port